-- The process for applying to operate a WIC clinic, including additional locations within an existing agency region, or conversion from a satellite site to a local agency region, is: - Submit the attachment, Application for a Local Program to the State WIC Director, the State Director will respond: - Within 15 calendar days after receipt of an incomplete application to provide written notification to the applicant agency detailing the additional information required. - Within 30 calendar days after receipt of a complete application, the applicant will be notified in writing of approval or disapproval of application. - Within 90 days notification of approval, the State WIC Office will complete the following activities: - Prepare computer software, including changes to both the central PC host computer and the local agency computer, if on state network - Order additional equipment, if needed - Notify the bank of additions to the system - Update Local Agency Directory (LAD), phone lists and other contact or communication forms - Any other activities as required to assure that additional sites are functional - Additional clinic sites may not open until final written approval is received from the state WIC office. - Additional funding will be considered on a case by case basis and is dependent on funding availability as well as how the clinic addition alters the funding formula. - Additional funding for equipment to furnish a new site will be evaluated on a case by case basis. - When an application is disapproved, the applicant agency will be given written notification of its right to appeal, and of the reasons for disapproval.
+- The process for applying to operate a WIC clinic, including additional locations within an existing agency region, or conversion from a satellite site to a local agency region, is: - Submit the attachment, Application for a Local Program to the State WIC Director, the State Director will respond: - Within 15 calendar days after receipt of an incomplete application to provide written notification to the applicant agency detailing the additional information required. - Within 30 calendar days after receipt of a complete application, the applicant will be notified in writing of approval or disapproval of application. - Within 90 days notification of approval, the State WIC Office will complete the following activities: - Prepare computer software, including changes to both the central PC host computer and the local agency computer, if on state network - If the new clinic(s) are planning to operate on local network, funding in the contract may be provided along with contract language outlining the requirements for WIC. - > Order additional equipment, if needed - Notify the bank of additions to the system - Update Local Agency Directory (LAD), phone lists and other contact or communication forms - > Any other activities as required to assure that additional sites are functional - Additional clinic sites may not open until final written approval is received from the state WIC office. - Additional funding will be considered on a case-by-case basis and is dependent on funding availability as well as how the clinic addition alters the funding formula. - Additional funding for equipment to furnish a new site will be evaluated on a case-bycase basis. - When an application is disapproved, the applicant agency will be given written notification of its right to appeal, and of the reasons for disapproval.